Frequently Asked Questions

 IS CLASS A TREATED SEWAGE WATER SAFE?

 No. Numerous lawsuits in California from residents show water reuse programs have caused health issues and groundwater damage.
-Class A does not remove all chemicals and pollutants, it is only filtered and treated to reduce bacteria.
+Class A does not remove all chemicals and pollutants, it is filtered and treated to reduce bacteria.
 It still contains:

 PFAS “forever chemicals”